makigas/makigas.es/README.md

 * Ruby 3.3 and Bundler.
 Older Ruby version are not supported.
 * An up to date PostgreSQL database.
 Other SQL engines are not supported.
 * [MeiliSearch](https://www.meilisearch.com/), to build the search engine.
 * Node.js + Yarn, for the front-end assets.
+(Yarn is preferred by Rails, I do not set the rules).
 * `libpq-dev`.
 If `bundle install` refuses to install pg, check this.
 * `imagemagick`.
 Required for image manipulation on thumbnails and such.
 * A web browser with Selenium support, for running E2E tests.